 The following is text of a news release from Seaspan Shipyards:

-Designed and built by Seaspan, the 208-foot OFSVs are one of the most complex ships of their size and type.
-Specifically designed to meet the needs of the Canadian Coast Guard and scientists, these vessels feature a variety of innovative systems including high-tech fishing trawls, laboratories and a deployable drop keel.
-The vessels will serve as a platform for Fisheries and Oceans Canada scientists to monitor the health of fish stocks, better understand the impacts of climate change and support oceans research.
+Designed and built by Seaspan, the 206-foot OFSV represents one of the most complex ships of its size and type to be built in Canada.
+Specifically designed to meet the mission needs of the Canadian Coast Guard and scientists, the vessel features a variety of innovative systems including high-tech fishing trawls, four laboratories and a deployable, sensor-equipped drop keel.
+This vessel will serve as a platform for Fisheries and Oceans Canada scientists to monitor the health of fish stocks, better understand the impacts of climate change, and will support oceans research.

 Through its NSS-related work, Seaspan has issued nearly $850 million in contracts to approximately 570 Canadian companies, including nearly $380 million contracts awarded to 425 B.C.-based companies.
 As the company continues to make progress on its NSS commitments, this supply chain will grow as more Canadian companies realize new opportunities with a revitalized shipbuilding industry.
 It is through its work on the NSS that Seaspan is directly and indirectly helping to employ thousands of Canadians from coast to coast.